mihaitv/mihaitv/README.md

 I'm currently working on <a href="https://www.redstone.markets/" target="_blank">Redstone</a>, an algorithmic trading platform for retail investors.
 Check it out!

-Feel free to connect with me at mihaitrincav@gmail.com
+Feel free to connect wtih me by email: mihaitrincav@gmail.com